 Stuart Pearson was always aware of the dangers posed by anti-personnel mines.
 The former army sergeant and paratrooper just never thought he would fall victim to one.

 It’s estimated that there are in excess of 100 million landmines in locations spread across the globe.
 Iraq and Afghanistan rank among the worst affected areas.

-Land mines don’t discriminate either.
-Designed primarily to incapacitate, men, women and children have all fallen victim, with little or no warning after stepping on a detonator buried some 15cm below the earth’s surface.
+Landmines don’t discriminate.
+Designed primarily to incapacitate, men, women and children alike have all fallen victim to landmines after stepping on one of these detonators, usually buried some 15cm below the Earth’s surface.

 Stuart remembers his own experience of being marooned in an unmarked minefield in Helmand Province well.
 It was the day that his life changed forever.

 “I stood on a mine on September 6, 2006 and lost my left leg above the knee,” he tells loaded.

 “A series of other mines were detonated in the same location and I received numerous injuries to my right leg which surgeons thought at the time, would result in me losing that leg as well.
 Thankfully, the medical staff managed to save it dodgy as it is.”

 Pearson’s story began late the previous day when his unit spotted Taliban fighters setting up an illegal checkpoint near the town of Kijaki.
 The problem was that the forces were around two-and-a-half kilometres away, which was too far for the unit to snipe the group.

 “We talked about calling an airstrike but the collateral damage would have been too much for that with a lot of civilians in the area,” Pearson explains.
 “It would have been the same with any other sort of ordinance like rockets or mortar fire.
 The collateral damage would have been very bad.”